strifejeyz/framework/readme.md

   > Database
     - Has better way of dealing with databases.
+    - Has database seeder and backup manager

   > Form Builder
     - Powerful class for Automated forms.
+    - Handles form validations automatically

   > HTTP Request Handlers
     - Handles form validations and file uploads.